JDubbTX/OpenIBMi/src/posts/2024-10-03-DB2-HTTP-Functions.md

 ![Gitlab: Generate a Personal Access Token](/assets/images/2024/10/Gitlab-Personal-Access-Token.png)

+**note** Before publishing this article, the Personal Access Token used in the examples was deactivated.

 #### DB2 SQL Code

 And here is the DB2 SQL code using the qsys2 function http_post_verbose that will create an emoji reaction on our merge request: